Spotsylvania High School: Junior Reserve Officers' Training Corps

 Spotsylvania High School is home to the US Army JROTC "Knight Battalion."
 The battalion is composed of about 100 cadets from both Massaponax and Spotsylvania High School.
-As of 2021, the Battalion is led by Senior Army Instructor COL(Retired) Bryant, Army Instructor 1SG (Retired) McBean, and the Cadet Leadership.
 The Knight Battalion often partakes in local events including the Spotsylvania County Christmas Parade and other community events.
 The Battalion has many different teams to offer, including the Raider Team, Drill Team, and Color Guard.

 Band, choir, and orchestra

 Spotsylvania High School is known for its strong fine arts department.
-In 2018, the school re-established itself as a Blue Ribbon School of Music, led by Mr. Brian Jacobs and Ms. Joanna Peters.
+In 2018, the school re-established itself as a Blue Ribbon School of Music.